tonamatos/wiederhold-notes/content/MAT246/1/Induction.md

 >[!question] Reflect.
 >
 >In this section I showed you an example of how a proof by strong induction can be much shorter than the "weak" variant.
 Can you find a problem that is much harder to solve by weak induction than by strong induction?
-See [[Problems#Strong induction|here]].
+See [[ProblemsF#Strong induction|here]].